-- when you add in the chocolate, also mix in 110 grams (1 cup) chopped nuts like pecans, walnuts, or even peanuts or pistachios.
+- when you add in the chocolate, also mix in 110 grams (1 cup) of chopped nuts like pecans, walnuts, or even peanuts or pistachios.

 - If you want to change the chocolate: I love to make blondies with chopped dark chocolate that is preferably 70 % cocoa and not too sweet, but you can also use milk chocolate, white chocolate, or a combination of the three.
 Make sure you stick to the same total quantity of chocolate though.
 Try adding toffee bits, butterscotch chips, or even peanut butter chips for a completely different flavour.

-- If you want to add in something crazy: take inspiration from Christina Tosi's Milk Bar compost cookie recipe and her compost pound cake and throw in some salty potato chips, chopped pretzels, coffee grinds!
+- If you want to add in something crazy: take inspiration from Christina Tosi's Milk Bar compost cookie recipe and her compost pound cake and throw in some salty potato chips, chopped pretzels, and coffee grinds!

 - If you want to garnish: fresh berries work surprisingly well, added on top of blondies before baking, like these white chocolate and raspberry blondies.